badda71/uae3DSng/Readme.txt

 - Building from Source: The dependencies are
 VitaSDK: http://vitasdk.org (toolchain and Vita system headers etc.)
 SDL_ttf: https://github.com/Cpasjuste/SDL_ttf
-SDL-Vita (v1.2 with 4 controller support): https://github.com/rsn8887/SDL-Vita/tree/SDL12
+SDL-Vita (v1.2 with 4 controller support and with Bluetooth support, from December 24, 2017 or later): https://github.com/rsn8887/SDL-Vita/tree/SDL12
 SDL-Image: https://github.com/Cpasjuste/SDL_image-1.2.12
 Install VitaSDK.
 Clone all the above repositories and install their libraries using "make -f Makefile.psp2 install" for each one.
 Cd into a separate build directory outside uae4all2 tree.
 Type "ccmake <uae4all2 dir>".
 Then press c (configure).
 In the release type form field, type "Release" and enter.
 Then press c then g.
 Then type "make uae4all2.vpk".